How to Install the LEMP Stack on Windows WSL

 Step 4Update Ubuntu Linux

 After installing Ubuntu for your LEMP stack on Windows WSL, it’s important to update your Linux system.
-This makes sure you have the newest software and security fixes installed.
+Running updates ensures you have the latest software packages and security fixes, which is crucial for a stable and secure web server environment.
+Use the provided commands to update Ubuntu.

-The “L” in LEMP stands for Linux.
-You’ve installed Ubuntu, which is a popular Linux distribution (a version of an operating system), and now it’s time to update it to the latest version.
+The "L" in LEMP stands for Linux.
+You have installed Ubuntu, a popular Linux distribution, and now it is time to update Ubuntu to the latest version.

 Run these commands: